SciVis/scivis.github.io/_events/TDASummerSchool2023.md

         <tr>
             <th>Friday, Aug 25</th>
             <td>
-                Lectures on Comparison, Tracking, and Uncertainty visulization using topological descriptors.
+                Lectures on comparison, tracking, and uncertainty visulization using topological descriptors.
             </td>
             <td>
                 A short hands-on software session followed by closing remarks at 15:00.